Waiting Room (2021- 2022)

 Play --> Documenting --> Performing --> Designing

 The knowledge exchange happens between the artists and the public.
-By opening up the research process, Waiting ROOM allows strange encounters to happen - an idea, a critic, an action, an image, a movement, a suggestion that may change the course of the project.
+By opening up the research process, Waiting Room allows strange encounters to happen - an idea, a critic, an action, an image, a movement, a suggestion that may change the course of the project.

-Mary the Television [Sci-fi fantasy] (17 mins),
+Mary the Television [Sci-fi fantasy],

-Suffocation of Womb [Female hysteria] (5 mins),
+Suffocation of Womb [Female hysteria],

-episode 3: Bodies of Water [Ecological thinking] (7 mins).
+and Bodies of Water [Ecological thinking].

-Yu Bai, (Choreographer, Performer)
+Yu Bai, (Researcher, Choreographer, Performer)